Dev-Ritchie/alx-system_engineering-devops/0x00-shell_basics/README.md

-This changes the working directory to the users home directory
+This displays current directory contents in a long format